Pahari-Pothwari: Kashmir, Murree and the Galyat

 In Muzaffarabad the dialect shows lexical similarity (Note: The similarity between wordlists containing 217 items of basic vocabulary from each location.
 (Lothers & Lothers 2010)) of 83–88% with the central group of Pahari dialects, which is high enough for the authors of the sociolinguistic survey to classify it is a central dialect itself, but low enough to warrant noting its borderline status.
 The speakers however tend to call their language Hindko and to identify more with the Hindko spoken to the west, despite the lower lexical similarity (73–79%) with the core Hindko dialects of Abbottabad and Mansehra.
 Further north into the Neelam Valley the dialect, now known locally as Parmi, becomes closer to Hindko.

-Pahari is also spoken further east across the Line of Control into the Pir Panjal mountains in Indian Jammu and Kashmir.
+Pahari is also spoken further east across the Line of Control into the Pir Panjal mountains in Indian-administered Jammu and Kashmir.
 The population, estimated at 1 million, is found in the region between the Jhelum and Chenab rivers: most significantly in the districts of Poonch and Rajouri, to a lesser extent in neighbouring Baramulla and Kupwara, and also – as a result of the influx of refugees during the Partition of 1947 – scattered throughout the rest of Jammu and Kashmir.
 Pahari is among the regional languages listed in the sixth schedule of the Constitution of Jammu and Kashmir.
 This Pahari is sometimes conflated with the Western Pahari languages spoken in the mountainous region in the south-east of Indian Jammu and Kashmir.
 These languages, which include Bhadarwahi and its neighbours, are often called "Pahari", although not same they are closely related to Pahari–Pothwari.